DocsMining Guide

 bash

-Handles binaries, wallet creation, chain init, seed node sync, and optional systemd setup automatically.
+Handles binaries, wallet creation, mainnet chain init, seed node sync, and optional systemd setup automatically.

 Manual download